NestJS

 curl http://localhost:9000/users

-# Obtain Single User
+# Obtain a Single User

 curl http://localhost:9000/users/1